syn4ps/pgbackup/README.md

 Allowed commands:

-  backup database [sql]                     - for backup database in custom format,
+  backup database [sql]
-                                              use sql option for plain sql backup
+  - for backup database in custom format, use sql option for plain sql backup

-  restore database dumpfilename [overwrite] - for restore database from backup
+  restore database dumpfilename [tablespace] [overwrite]
-                                              use overwrite option for silently
+  - for restore database from backup use overwrite option for silently overwrite existing database optionally you can choose tablespace

-                                              overwrite existing database
+   clean

-   clean                                    - for clean old backup files
+   - for clean old backup files